-How To Measure The Value Of A Handshake
+How To Measure The Value Of A Handshake: Update

 The most valuable and distinctive attribute of live events is the opportunity to meet with customers and prospects in person.
-If the buyer is standing in front of the seller, there’s no need for expensive market research or clever marketing campaigns to determine what the prospective customer wants and when he wants it.
-A salesperson can just ask him.
+If the buyer is standing in front of the seller, there’s no need for expensive market research or clever marketing campaigns to determine what the prospective customer wants and when they want it.
+A salesperson can just ask them.

-But orchestrating and leveraging the face-to-face meeting has been a painful process to automate.
-It requires a multi-step workflow: discover prospects and customers in attendance; meet with prospects and customers; and enter data into marketing automation and customer relationship management (CRM) platforms.
+But orchestrating and leveraging the face-to-face meeting has been a difficult process to automate.
+It requires a multi-step workflow: target prospects and customers in attendance; book time and meet with prospects and customers; enter data into marketing automation and customer relationship management (CRM) platforms.

-Various types of software—from Excel spreadsheets, calendar invites, and email to networking and appointment-setting applications—have facilitated some of this work, but the flow has been historically disjointed.
+Various types of software—from Excel spreadsheets, calendar invites, email, and appointment-setting applications—have facilitated some of this work, but the flow has been historically disjointed.
 Data inevitably leaks from multiple silos.
 App ecosystems differ for every event and not every app integrates with or automates data transfer to marketing automation and CRM systems of the attending companies or sponsors

 Making in-event meeting logistics more efficient

-Since the original version launched, however, the team behind it has had the opportunity “to spend a lot of time with companies, listening to their employees in both the marketing and sales departments, and learning about their needs at conferences and events,” says John Corrigan, CEO of SummitSync.
-They discovered that corporate marketers want the entire workflow, from discovery to pipeline, to be more efficient.
+Since the original version launched, however, the team behind it has had the opportunity “to spend a lot of time with corporations, listening to their employees in both the marketing and sales departments and learning about their needs at conferences and events,” says John Corrigan, CEO of SummitSync.
+It discovered that corporate marketers want the entire workflow, from discovery to pipeline, to be more efficient.

-SummitSync customers like using the app to discover and meet prospects at events.
-But they also want “to know who might be going to an event and understanding who is meeting with whom, determining where they’re physically meeting, managing space, and then connecting all of that to the CRM and marketing automation,” Corrigan explains.
+So, while SummitSync customers like using the platform to meet with prospects at events, they also want “help managing the logistics of setting up meetings: understanding who is meeting with whom, determining where they’re physically meeting, managing space, and then connecting all of that to the CRM and to marketing automation,” Corrigan explains.

 Adding metrics and data to meeting scheduling

-SummitSync’s new software-as-a-service event intelligence platform streamlines the discovery to pipeline process associated with live events.
-It allows marketers to learn which prospects will be attending (using data culled from a massive, hand-built database), identify the best prospects, schedule and manage a meeting, and track post-event opportunities.
+SummitSync’s software-as-a-service meeting automation platform streamlines the discovery-to- pipeline process associated with trade shows.
+It allows marketers to identify the best prospects to target, pre-book sales meetings, manage meetings, and track post-event ROI and opportunities.

-SummitSync consolidates “all of the information relative to meetings and team members at all events in one place,” Corrigan says.
+SummitSync also consolidates “all of the information relative to meetings and team members at all events in one place,” Corrigan says.
 It calculates return on event (ROE) or how much it cost to host, sponsor, or exhibit in an event compared to the amount of opportunity created.
-It also tracks attribution, “where a handshake or a meeting took place and whether it contributed to a signed contract,” explains Kathryn Kosmides, director of marketing + growth at SummitSync.
+It also tracks attribution, “where a handshake or a meeting took place and whether it contributed to a signed contract,” explains Al Torres, president and co-founder at SummitSync.

 For so long, chief marketing officers have been in a tug of war between digital and event-marketing channels.
 Digital marketing is measurable, but not very personal.
 Event marketing is personal, but not very measurable.
 SummitSync settles the argument by “extending the marketing stack from its digital root to an offline component,” Corrigan says.